napari/napari/docs/guides/app_model.md

 ## Actions

-The "complete" representation of a command, along with it's optional placement in menus and/or keybinding associations is defined by the [`app_model.types.Action`](https://app-model.readthedocs.io/en/latest/types/#app_model.types.Action) type.
+The "complete" representation of a command, along with its optional placement in menus and/or keybinding associations is defined by the [`app_model.types.Action`](https://app-model.readthedocs.io/en/latest/types/#app_model.types.Action) type.
 It composes an